2020: Refocusing the Debate on Terrorism.

 · Preventing & Countering Violent Extremism.

-Places are limited and preference will be given to practitioners in the CT space and those who have a statutory safeguarding responsibility.
+ONLY A LIMITED NUMBER OF PLACES REMAIN.
+There has been an incredible response within the first few weeks and only a handful of places remain.
+Preference will be given to practitioners in the CT space and those who have a statutory safeguarding responsibility.
 A number of places have also been reserved for postgraduate researchers.

 If you wish to attend please click on the REGISTER link below where you will be directed to a new email window.
 Please provide your full NAME, ORGANISATION & your ROLE.
 We will inform you by email if you have secured a place.